jesperancinha/jeorg-spring-test-drives/jeorg-spring-5/jeorg-spring-apps/jeorg-spring-app-2/Readme.md

 ## Introduction

-ScrapbookingDotCom is a fictitious company where scrapbooks are written, made and in some cases sold!
+ScrapbookingForCatsAndCoffeeOwnersDotCom is a fictitious company where scrapbooks are written, made and in some cases sold!

 Some scrapbooks tell stories. 📝